CS3099JH2017/cs3099jh/protocols/backend_spec.md

 })
 ```

-`"internal"` indicates a privilege that should not be (by default) displayed or offered as a choice when assigning privileges.
+`"internal"` indicates a role that should not be (by default) displayed or offered as a choice when assigning roles.

 ## Listing
 All clients can access